THE GROWTH SERIES

 How do you say no?
 How do you negotiate your fees, and manage your professional relationships?
 Communication, mediation, and conflict resolution are vital parts of running any business, but many creatives have never learned the basics.

-Deal or No Deal is a friendly introduction to the basics of better communication, practised in a safe environment, with practical exercises that focus on negotiation tactics, mediation, and conflict resolution.
+The Art of Negotiation is a friendly introduction to the basics of better communication, practised in a safe environment, with practical exercises that focus on negotiation tactics, mediation, and conflict resolution.

 This workshop is ideal for: